reflodark/StockNf/README.md

-# StockNf
+# qtockNf
-Simple python stock email notifier
+Simple python quote email notifier

 Notify at a set margin or percentage
 | :exclamation:  Note that a too low interval, might exceed the daily free quota!   |